-- .pt. denotes a Publication Type term;

-- .ab. denotes a word in the abstract;

-- .fs. denotes a 'floating' subheading, that is a subheading irrespective of the MeSH term to which it is attached;

-- .sh. denotes a Medical Subject Heading (MeSH) term not 'exploded'; - .ti. denotes a word in the title.
+- .pt. denotes a Publication Type term; - .ab. denotes a word in the abstract; - .fs. denotes a 'floating' subheading, that is a subheading irrespective of the MeSH term to which it is attached; - exp denotes a Medical Subject Heading (MeSH) term 'exploded'; - .sh. denotes a Medical Subject Heading (MeSH) term not 'exploded'; - .ti. denotes a word in the title.